tytydraco/yessleep/out/I_attend_a_private_university_There_are_terrible_consequences_if_you_fail.md

 “It’s on him,” Max said when the waiter asked if the check needed splitting.
 I smiled and nodded.

 We walked home that night, bellies full and minds empty.
-In front of Max’s dorm, we shook hands, hugged, and promised to keep in touch.
+In front of Max’s dorm we shook hands, hugged, and promised to keep in touch.
 I wished him the best and good luck.
 A bus was meeting the graduates tomorrow to take us to an airport, and then home.

 And after that, I don’t know.
 I’m sure my post-academia bliss will not last long.
 The future waiting for me is impatient.
 Eventually someone or something will call upon me and my ‘talents’.
 The Educators said our careers are already written for us.
 So, all that’s left to do is wait.